karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 The taxonomic annotation of genomes can be done with [GTDB-Tk](https://ecogenomics.github.io/GTDBTk/index.html) against the Genome Taxonomy Database ([GTDB](https://gtdb.ecogenomic.org/)).

-GTDB-Tk has its own database that has been downloaded to our database folder (`/scratch/project_2006616/DB/`).
+GTDB-Tk has its own database that has been downloaded to our project application folder (`/scratch/project_2006616/GTDB/release220`).
 We need to set an environmental variable pointing to the database.

 ```bash
 export GTDBTK_DATA_PATH="/scratch/project_2006616/GTDB/release220"